 Once the dispatcher contacts you, they'll determine what is going on.
 If it is a false alarm, the dispatcher will cancel the alarm and will not notify your local emergency response team.
 If the dispatcher cannot contact you, they will assume there is an emergency.

-If there is an emergency, the dispatcher will contact the local authorities, including police, fire, and medical response team, depending on the type and severity of the situation.
+If there is an emergency, the dispatcher will contact the local authorities, including police, fire, and emergency response team, depending on the type and severity of the situation.

-The emergency response team should arrive at your home shortly to provide assistance and support to you and your family.
+The emergency response team should arrive at your home shortly to help provide assistance and support to you and your family

 The majority of security systems come with wireless sensors that can be placed in strategic locations around your home, like on doors or windows and in living rooms and bedrooms.
 When these sensors are triggered, they send a signal to your security system control panel, which will alert your ADT monitoring station.